 Program Webpage: http://louisville.edu/education/degrees/med-se-at

-Admission Requirements: Baccalaureate degree or its equivalent from an accredited institution, two letters of recommendation, minimum combined score of 800 on the GRE, Test of English as a Foreign Language required of all foreign students from countries in which English is not the native language, and 2.75 cumulative grade point average.
+Admission Requirements: Admission to School of Interdisciplinary and Graduate Studies; baccalaureate degree or its equivalent from an accredited institution; two letters of recommendation; minimum combined score of 800 on the GRE, Test of English as a Foreign Language required of all foreign students from countries in which English is not the native language; and 2.75 cumulative grade point average.

 Prerequisite to entry into the program:

 |EDSP 540 Introduction to Exceptional Children or equivalent||3|

 |EDSP 639 Research Analysis in Special Education||3|